JTerwel/LT_SPRAT_reduction/README.md

 Performs bulk quick extraction of LT-SPRAT spectra using the 1D output from the LT pipeline.
 A flux correction is applied depending on airmass.

+QuickSPRATPipeline_new.py is a new version that does not use iraf, made by Georgios Dimitriadis

 Alternatively, the notebook provides a way for more manual extracting if desired.

 Requires Pyraf, see Astroconda